-Mental health services for individuals under supervision
+Mental health services for individuals under provincial supervision

-Last updated on June 14, 2021
+Last updated on May 29, 2024

 We partner with the Provincial Health Services Authority to provide health, mental health and addiction care to individuals in custody centres.

-Individuals who need mental health support in custody have specific case plans developed with their input, which may include individual or group therapy.
-Release plans are developed to connect individuals with services that will be available to them when they are released.
+Individuals who need mental health support while in custody have specific case plans developed with their input, which may include individual or group therapy.

-BC Corrections staff co-ordinate the assessment and treatment of people with mental health disorders who are supervised in the community.
-We work with the Forensic Psychiatric Services Commission to link individuals with the proper supports to help them manage their mental health needs.
-Staff are also trained in cognitive behavioural techniques to motivate individuals and help them set goals.
+Release plans are also developed to connect individuals with services and supports that will be available to them in the community when they are released.
+BC Corrections staff work with the Forensic Psychiatric Services Commission to link individuals with those supports to help them manage their mental health needs.
+Community Corrections staff are also trained in cognitive behavioural techniques to motivate individuals and help them set goals.

 Mental health strategy for corrections in Canada